techidaily/site-win11-tips/source/_posts/mastering-windows-11-blue-screen-recovery-steps.md

  If you encounter a blue screen error, it may be due to an issue with the critical drivers on your computer.
 Identifying the problematic driver manually can be time-consuming, which is where the Driver Verifier utility comes in handy.

  It helps you identify the problematic driver quickly and efficiently by subjecting your system to multiple stress checks.
 Keep in mind that this utility only helps narrow down the issue and won't fix it for you.
-We have a detailed guide on[how to use the Driver Verifier utility to fix blue screen errors in Windows](https://www.makeuseof.com/how-to-use-driver-verifier-windows-10/) which you can head over to for step-by-step instructions on how to use the tool.
+We have a detailed guide on [how to use the Driver Verifier utility to fix blue screen errors in Windows](https://www.makeuseof.com/how-to-use-driver-verifier-windows-10/) which you can head over to for step-by-step instructions on how to use the tool.

  Once you've identified the problematic driver, you can update it using the Device Manager utility to resolve the issue.

 ## 5\.
 Other Generic Fixes to Try

- Apart from the solutions discussed above, several[other troubleshooting methods for BSODs](https://www.makeuseof.com/tag/4-tips-fix-blue-screen-error/) can help you fix blue screen errors such as this one.
+ Apart from the solutions discussed above, several [other troubleshooting methods for BSODs](https://www.makeuseof.com/tag/4-tips-fix-blue-screen-error/) can help you fix blue screen errors such as this one.
 This includes scanning the critical system files, restoring the system to an older working state, and checking the hardware for problems.

 ## BSOD Error, Now Fixed